Birth vs Battle by David Corbett suggests that conflict ain’t everything in a story.

 Reports of a Shrinking US eBook Market Have Been Greatly Exaggerated (Nielsen Pubtrack) by Nate Hoffelder.
 Apparently Nielson has no freaking idea how many eBooks sold last year and they are off by millions.

-And…just for fun here’s the link to a character name generator
+And…just for fun here’s the link to a

 Have a great week.